CSC207-UofT/course-project-newtapp/phase2/design_document.md

 Zachary
 - For phase 2, I worked on implementing the mock repositories to be able to test all the interactors.
 I also worked on implementing tests for the interactors.
 Also spent some time creating the logo for our app.
 A significant pull request I made in the development of our app was for the conversation class and some of the test cases.
-This pr still plays a significant role in the functionality of the program currently. https://github.com/CSC207-UofT/course-project-optimistic-newts/pull/6
+This pull request still plays a significant role in the functionality of the program currently. https://github.com/CSC207-UofT/course-project-optimistic-newts/pull/6

 ## Final Thoughts